kwellys/jt/src/pages/projects/jet-library.md

 date: '2018-07-19T15:39:00+03:00'
 category: Blockchain
 smallDescr: Data storage and workflow automation
-preview: /img/снимок-экрана-2018-08-22-в-19.14.29.png
+preview: /img/JetLibrary1.png
 promo:
   sub: Data storage and workflow automation
 goals:
   descr: >-
-    JET Library allows automating workflow in any company.
+    JET Library is our own project that allows automating workflow in any company.
 In the application, it is possible to store documents and employees personal files and set access to certain documents, depending on employee’s access level or workgroup.
   title: About the project
 slider:
+  - img: /img/JetLibrary1.png
+  - img: /img/JetLibrary2.png
+  - img: /img/JetLibrary3.png
+  - img: /img/JetLibrary4.png
-  - img: /img/снимок-экрана-2018-08-22-в-19.14.29.png
+  - img: /img/JetLibrary5.png
 solutions:
   descr: >-
-    We started working on the project when it was 65% ready so our main task was to finish the application, fix bugs, increase speed and performance, rewrite non-working code and finish frontend.
-  title: Scope
+    When we started this project our main goal was to make it scalable.
+Apart from that we wanted to achieve maximum response speed, which is important when working with large volumes of data.
+Another important task was to design intuitive and minimalistic interface.
   featuresList:
     - img: /img/Cloud.png
+      title: ''
+    - img: /img/BackEnd Tech.png
+    - img: /img/FrontEnd Tech.png
-      title: '123'
+  title: Scope
-stages:
-  - isComplete: true
-    stageDetails: Test
 technologies:
   - image: /img/SoapUI.png
 projectResults:
   descr: >-
-    In just four months we managed to completely fix all bugs, non-working functions, increase speed and released the product.
+    We closed the project within 5 month.
+Within this time we developed architecture of the project, design and structure of the database, fixed all occurring bugs and achieved  excellent performance.
+As a result Jet Library is now used by us and 2 large companies.
   results:
-    - descr: 1 Full Stack Developer
+    - descr: 2 Full Stack Developer
       icon: /img/team.png
       title: Team
-    - descr: May 2017 — September 2017
+    - descr: April 2017 — September 2017
       icon: /img/Time.png
       title: Time
 testimonial: